-The United Nations General Assembly has decided to convene a Third United Nations Conference on Housing and Sustainable Urban Development (Habitat III) in 2016.
-The main objective of the conference is to reinvigorate the global commitment to sustainable urban development focusing on the implementation of a “New Urban Agenda”.
+The Third United Nations Conference on Housing and Sustainable Urban Development (Habitat III) will be held in Quito, Ecuador, on 17-20 October 2016.
+The aim of the conference is to reinvigorate the global commitment to sustainable urban development with a “New Urban Agenda”.

 Habitat III will be the first major global conference since the 2030 Agenda entered into force in January 2016, and will offer an opportunity to discuss the opportunities that urbanization brings to the implementation and achievement of the SDGs.

 Habitat III will assess progress made on the recommendations made at Habitat II in Istanbul in 1996, a conference that represented a significant landmark for the international municipal movement.

 UCLG and the New Urban Agenda

 United Cities and Local Governments is the direct descendent of the First World Assembly of Cities and Local Authorities, a groundbreaking global gathering of local leaders held in the framework of Habitat II.
 UCLG has a global and democratic membership structure and the ability to convene the key networks of sub-national governments in its capacity as facilitator of the Global Taskforce of Local and Regional Governments (GTF).

 UCLG is building on this legacy by actively participating in the Habitat III process.
 UCLG has co-led the Habitat III Policy Unit on Urban Governance, Capacity and Institutional Development with the London School of Economics and will hold a Second World Assembly of Local and Regional Governments in the framework of Habitat III.

 The Second World Assembly of Local and Regional Governments